Skip to main content

 Make the launch an event!
 Throw a breakfast or lunch to celebrate the launch, promote it to employees, and have the opportunity to speak with them 1-on-1 about it.
 It'll help get your teams talking and spread the word about it too!

 Put up some Posters If you’re using a new software like Stribe to share your survey, use branded posters and visual aids to help promote the tool.
 This will raise awareness and help build familiarity ahead of launch.
+We've got a range of designs and templates for you here.

 Utilise Internal Comms Channels Remember to share links to your survey via your internal channels like Teams, Slack, email - whatever platform your teams tend to use most!
+Find our templates here.

 Bring Managers On Board Engage with your team leaders ahead of time, so that they can also promote your surveys during meetings and address any questions their teams’ might have.
 Our team have shared more tips and tricks about that here.